floemmel/PowerBiDesktopTraining/README.md

 ## Data transformation

 In this step, we will transform the data to make it ready for the report building.
-It will take around 15 minutes.
+It should take around 15 minutes.

 First, the different sales data tables need to be combined into one.
 As they have the same structure, you can simple append them into a single table.
 Start by selecting one of the Sales tables.
 Then select _Home -> Append Queries as New (selecting the arrow) -> Three or more tables_, then add the other three tables to the right side and click ok.